 Over the past decade of recruiting and career coaching, I have enjoyed helping international students land internships and full-time opportunities in the US.
 I know moving to a new country is challenging, and finding an organization to call your new home after graduating can be even more challenging, especially as you compete with thousands of candidates who are not barred from requiring any type of sponsorship in the future.

-But the good news is this: you can absolutely land a position in the US for the duration of your OPT-status and very well can set up yourself for H1-B sponsorship success.
+The good news is this: you can absolutely land a position in the US for the duration of your OPT-status and very well can set up yourself for H1-B sponsorship success.

 In this article, I’ll break down:

 - What is the F-1 Visa and what are your requirements on OPT status